NetWire, which first surfaced in 2012, is a well-known malware (Netwire Malware). It is also one of the most active ones around.

 - It is a remote access trojan, or RAT, which gives control of the infected system to an attacker.
 Such malware can log keystrokes and compromise passwords.

-- Malware, according to cybersecurity experts, essentially do two things.
+- Malware, according to cybersecurity experts, essentially does two things.
 One is data exfiltration, which means stealing data.
-Most anti-virus software are equipped to prevent this.
+Most anti-virus software is equipped to prevent this.
 The other involves infiltrating a system, and this has proven to be far more challenging for anti-virus software.

 - NetWire is described as an off-the-shelf malware, while something like Pegasus, which used a bug in WhatsApp to infiltrate users’ phones in 2019, is custom-made and sold to nations.